ue22-p20/web-intro/notebooks/10-html-basics.md

 * you often need to switch from editor to browser and back
   * use keyboard shortcuts to switch between apps
   * typically with `⌘-tab` (or alt-tab or control-tab depending on your environment)
-* also make sure to know the browser keyboard shortcut to reload a page
+* also make sure to know the keyboard shortcut
+  for your browser to reload a page
   * typically `⌘-r` (or 'ctrl-r' ...)